uob-coms20007/uob-coms20007.github.io/syntax/ll.md

   2. or, $\nullable_s(\beta)$ and $a \in \follow(X)$
 </div>

+Thus, to fill out the parse table, one just needs to consider each cell $T[X,a]$, and, for each, iterate through every $X$-rule $X \longrightarrow \beta$ of the grammar checking if conditions 1 or 2 are satisfied.
+Rule $X \longrightarrow \beta$ should be written in cell $T[X,a]$ iff at least one of the conditions is satisfied.

 To see why this makes sense, suppose we are in the middle of building a derivation for some string $s$ and the next unconsumed/unmatched character is $a$ and the leftmost non-terminal symbol is $X$.

 In other words, we have done some derivation like: